I. Introduction to the existing anti-discrimination ordinances in Hong Kong

 An example can be found in a Court of Appeal case in 2001 ( Helen Tsang v Cathay Pacific Airways Ltd. ).
 In this case, the employer had applied a different retirement age to male flight attendants (who retire at the age of 55) and female flight attendants (who retire at the age of 40).
 It was held that such policy was contrary to the Sex Discrimination Ordinance .
 (Note: The above case is only used to help illustrate the answer to the subject question.
 It does not represent the existing staff retirement policy of the above mentioned company.)

-B. Sexual harrassment
+B. Sexual harassment

 Sexual harassment is any unwelcome or uninvited sexual behaviour which is generally regarded as offensive, humiliating or intimidating.
 This includes unwelcome sexual advances or unwelcome requests for sexual favours .
 The harasser may incur legal liabilities and may be liable to pay compensation to the victim.